tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 **(3) Calculate relevant compensation**

 In this example, the service availability is 99.93%, which is lower than the standard 99.95% but higher than 99.9%.
-According to compensation standards, Tom is eligible for compensation equivalent to 20% of the total monthly service fees, i.e., 20 USD.
+According to the indemnification standard, Tom is eligible for indemnification equivalent to 20% of the total monthly service fees, i.e., 20 USD.
 Tom only needs to submit a ticket to apply for compensation within sixty (60) calendar days after the end of the service period, i.e., prior to January 29, 2019, and Tencent Cloud will compensate Tom for his losses by issuing a voucher.

 ### How do I disable and/or stop being billed for COS services?